-- 25. The source of information obtained at hearings held in private may be disclosed at a hearing held in public only if it is necessary to do justice to the witness or to enable him to understand a question.
-Before such disclosure, the IC may consult the relevant persons who may be affected by the disclosure. - 26.
-Information obtained at hearings held in private from a witness who is a party to pending legal proceedings shall be used with care so as to avoid possible prejudice to that person's interest in such proceedings, and where possible, the identity of the witness who has provided the information should not be disclosed.
+28. The source of information obtained at hearings held in private may be disclosed at a hearing held in public only if it is necessary to do justice to the witness or to enable him to understand a question.
+Before such disclosure, the IC may consult the relevant persons who may be affected by the disclosure.

+29. Information obtained at hearings held in private from a witness who is a party to pending legal proceedings shall be used with care so as to avoid possible prejudice to that person's interest in such proceedings, and where possible, the identity of the witness who has provided the information should not be disclosed if it is so decided by the IC.